heattard/geo-python/source/lessons/L2/exercise-2.rst

 Getting Started
 ----------------
-    **You can start working on your copy of Exercise 2** by copying the prepared Jupyter notebook and README file from the shared exercise directory.

-Follow the directions below
+    **You can start working on your own version of Exercise 2** by copying the prepared Jupyter notebook and README file from the shared exercise directory.
+To do this follow the directions below

     In your terminal:
     1. Navigate to your exercise directory
     2. Run the following code